mihz0/pluto/README.md

-verified discord client that used to be in 1500+ guilds and have 250000+ members.
+discord client that used to be verified, serve 1500+ guilds and have 250000+ users.